paper waste collection

 Paper Recycling Rebates FAQs

-• paper How much money do you get for recycling paper?
+• bin shapes icon How much money do you get for recycling paper?

 How much money you get for recycling paper depends on the weight and type of waste paper you produce.
 Most recycling rebates require a minimum weight and offer prices per tonne.
 The likes of white paper are also more valuable than mixed paper waste.
 Apply for a free quote for an accurate estimate of how much money you could get for recycling paper.

-• paper Where can I sell waste paper?
+• bin shapes icon Where can I sell waste paper?

 You can sell waste paper anywhere in the UK with Business Waste.
 We work with waste paper buyers across the country so can arrange collection and paper recycling rebates wherever your business is based.
 Recycle paper for money in cities, towns, and villages anywhere in the country through our national network.

-• paper Do I need to bale my paper waste for a rebate?
+• bin shapes icon Do I need to bale my paper waste for a rebate?

 Some waste paper buyers only accept baled paper while others will take loose paper waste in bins.
 If you produce a high volume of paper waste then using a baler or compactor can save space.
 Speak to one of our team and we can advise on whether you need to bale your waste paper or not.